 Festival Programme

 The focus of this year's programme is the European idea: freedom, equality, solidarity!
-17 evening concerts, five ensemble concerts and a day full of diverse programmes for children await the audience at the Konzerthaus Berlin.
+17 evening concerts, six ensemble concerts and a day full of diverse programmes for children await the audience at the Konzerthaus Berlin.
 From 1 to 17 August, young musicians will bring their skills to the stage with dedication and enthusiasm: in great symphonies, new works and music from their home countries, flanked by jazz concerts and dance.
-Next to the presentation of western classical music, five young ensembles performing at the festival within the festival will illustrate how they continue the artistic musical traditions of their home countries today, celebrating the diversity of musical creativity.
+Next to the presentation of western classical music, six young ensembles performing at the festival within the festival will illustrate how they continue the artistic musical traditions of their home countries today, celebrating the diversity of musical creativity.

 Opening concert!